 I think we are officially cat people now that we are a caretakers for a bunch of community cats.
 The funny part is, we never planned on having cats since my wife donna is allergic to them.
 It seems that as long as they don't touch her face, her head won't swell up.
 So it’s all good.
 All this began when the local feed store that had been around since the 1930's closed and left some feral cats.
-Even though most of them were spayed and neutered and found forever homes, a few made it to our house.
+Even though most of them were spayed and neutered and found forever homes, a few mama cats have made it to our house with kittens in tow.

 We started feeding one that was hanging around one of our hay storage areas.
 To our surprise, she showed up at the food dish with her five identical looking tabby kittens around four to five weeks old.
 Unfortunately mama cat disappeared for a few days and when she re-appeared, she was limping and had a bandage around her waist.
 She took off when I tried getting close to her and we never saw her again.